-The Fund seeks to provide reliable monthly distributions consisting of income and principal.
-There can be no assurance that the Fund will achieve its investment objective.
-The Fund's investment objective has been adopted as a non-fundamental investment policy and may be changed by the Board without a vote of shareholders.
+There can be no assurance that a Fund will achieve its investment objective.
+There can be no guarantee that a Closed-End Fund will be available when a Modeled Cohort reaches age 80.
+This SAI is not an offer to sell or the solicitation of an offer to buy securities of the Closed-End Funds.
+Additionally, each Fund's investment objective has been adopted as a non-fundamental investment policy and may be changed by the Board without a vote of shareholders.

-The Fund offers and issues shares at its net asset value per share ("NAV") only in aggregations of a specified number of shares (each, a "Creation Unit"), generally in exchange for the deposit (or delivery) of a designated portfolio of securities, assets or other positions (including any portion of such securities for which cash may be substituted) (the "Deposit Securities"), together with the deposit of a specified cash payment (the "Cash Component").
+Each Fund offers and issues shares at their net asset value per share ("NAV") only in aggregations of a specified number of shares (each, a "Creation Unit"), generally in exchange for the deposit (or delivery) of a designated portfolio of securities, assets or other positions (including any portion of such securities for which cash may be substituted) (the "Deposit Securities"), together with the deposit of a specified cash payment (the "Cash

+Component").
 Shares may be purchased or redeemed at NAV only in Creation Units by authorized participants ("Authorized Participants") and, generally, in exchange for Deposit Securities and a Cash Component.
 See the "Creation and Redemption of Creation Units" section of this SAI.

-Shares of the Fund are listed and trade on Cboe BZX Exchange, Inc. (the "Exchange") at market prices that may be at, above or below the Fund's NAV.
+Shares of the Funds are listed and trade on Cboe BZX Exchange, Inc. (the "Exchange") at market prices that may be at, above or below the Fund's NAV.

 Capitalized terms used in this SAI and not otherwise defined have the meanings given to them in the Prospectus.
-References in this SAI to the Fund investing in any instrument, security or strategy includes direct or indirect investment, including gaining exposure through derivatives or other investment companies.
+References in this SAI to the Funds investing in any instrument, security or strategy includes direct or indirect investment, including gaining exposure through derivatives or other investment companies.